The Dilumacad Underwater Tunnel: One of El Nido’s Marvels!

-The Dilumacad Underwater Tunnel: how is it?
+The Dilumacad Underwater Tunnel: What to Expect?

-The Dilumacad Underwater Tunnel: diving information
+The Dilumacad Underwater Tunnel: Diving Information

-• Depth: 5-15 meters
+- Depth: 5-15 meters

-• Viz: 15-20 meters
+- Visibility: 15-20 meters

-• Getting there: 15 minutes by boat
+- Travel time: 15 minutes by boat

-The Dilumacad Underwater Tunnel: Marine life
+The Dilumacad Underwater Tunnel: Marine Life

-What you can see: Soft Coral • Electric Oyster • Ringed Pipefish • Sea Sponge • Copper Sweeper • Coral Banded Shrimp • Scorpion Fish • Lion Fish • Map Pufferfish • Moray Eel • Nudibranch
+Soft Coral • Electric Oyster • Ringed Pipefish • Sea Sponge • Copper Sweeper • Coral Banded Shrimp • Scorpion Fish • Lion Fish • Map Pufferfish • Moray Eel • Nudibranch